AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Migrations/README.md

 Once the operation sequence has been reduced as much as possible -- the amount possible depends on how closely intertwined your models are and if you have any [`RunSQL`](https://docs.djangoproject.com/en/4.0/ref/migration-operations/#django.db.migrations.operations.RunSQL) or [`RunPython`](https://docs.djangoproject.com/en/4.0/ref/migration-operations/#django.db.migrations.operations.RunPython) operations (which can't be optimized through unless they are marked as `elidable` (*no, that's not a typo, it's a version of the word **elide**, which means "to suppress or alter"*)) -- Django will then write it back out into a new set of migration files.

-These files are marked to say they replace the previously-squashed migrations, so they can coexist with the old migration fiels, and Django will intelligently switch between them depending where you are in the history.
+These files are marked to say they replace the previously-squashed migrations, so they can coexist with the old migration files, and Django will intelligently switch between them depending where you are in the history.
 If you're still part-way through the set of migrations that you squashed, it will keep using tehm until it hits the end and then switch to the squashed history, while new installs will use the new squashed migration and skip all the old ones.

 This enables you to squash and not mess up systems currently in production that aren't fully up-to-date yet.
 The recommended process is to squash, keeping the old files, commit and release, wait until all systems are upgraded with the new release (or if you're a third-party project, ensure your users upgrade releases in order without skipping any), and then remove the old files, commit and do a second release.